 Sometimes our destiny requires us to do something that we are afraid to do but feel compelled to do.

-To achieve our destiny, we are at times going to have to step out in the power of God and do something that is uncomforable.
+To achieve our destiny, we are at times going to have to step out in the Power of God and do something that is uncomfortable.

 In God's Time

 His promises will prove true!